wbamberg/bootbonnet/src/posts/elfin-lakes.md

 On the way, Greta keeps me entertained with stories about the [Warrior cats](https://warriorcats.com/), with special attention paid to Brightheart.
 The slog back through the trees seems to take forever, like it always does, but we make it back in the end.

 Good job, Greta!
-I'm grateful to all the people who've hiked the trails with me in the past, and so happy to be have shared this one with you.
+I'm grateful to all the people who've hiked the trails with me in the past, and happy to be have shared this one with you.